Timely Multi-Process Estimation Over Erasure Channels With and Without Feedback: Signal-Independent Policies: Introduction

 In this work, we investigate two variants of the problem, which are different based on the \emph{availability of erasure status update} at the transmitter\footnote{We use the words sensor and transmitter interchangeably.}.
 In the first setting, the receiver sends an erasure status update to the transmitter.
 We focus on \emph{maximum-age-first} (MAF) scheduling, where the transmitter chooses the process with the largest AoI to be sampled.
 MAF scheduling results in obtaining a \emph{fresh} sample from the \emph{same} process until an unerased sample from that process is conveyed to the receiver.
 The erasure status update enables the use of MAF scheduling as the transmitter can accurately estimate the AoI of each process.
 In the second setting, the erasure status feedback is absent at the transmitter.
 In this setting, we focus on \emph{round-robin} (RR) scheduling, where the transmitter acquires samples from the processes in a \emph{fixed order} irrespective of the experienced erasure events.
 In both problem variants, we concentrate on \emph{stationary deterministic policies}, where the sampling policy needs to induce a stationary distribution across transmission epochs.
 Based on this, the optimal sampling policy reduces to optimizing a \emph{stationary waiting policy}.
+In this work, we do not aim to compare the optimal sum MSE with and without erasure feedback (naturally, a system with erasure feedback would prevail), rather we focus on the behavior of the optimal sampling policy.